Xc987/pxt-meter-extended/README.md

 This meter style shows a short 3-pixel pointer rotating from the 12 o'clock position through 24 different angles.

 > ``||meter:Styles.Needle||``
-This meter style swings a needle centred on the top left corner from horizontal, clockwise to vertical in 17 steps.
+This meter style show a needle pivoting on the top left corner.
+It swings clockwise from horizontal to vertical in 17 steps.

 > ``||meter:Styles.Tidal||``
 This meter style fills the display progressively from the bottom left to the top right in 25 steps.